Rigidity of actions on metric spaces close to three dimensional manifolds

+\begin{remark} It is proved in \cite{Greenberg} that every finite group can be realized as the isometry group of a compact hyperbolic surface. \end{remark}

-Recall \cite{kobayashinomizu}, Chapter VI, Theorem 3.5 that given a product of riemannian manifolds $M\times N$ with $M$ of constant sectional curvature and $N$ flat, the isometry group of $M\times N$ decomposes as a direct product, $ {\rm Isom }(M)\times {\rm Isom} (N).$ The following give us the isometry groups of finite volume quotients of $\H^2 \times \R$ (see Theorem \ref{teo:hyperbolic-fibration-isometry-group} for another proof):
+Recall \cite{kobayashinomizu}, Chapter VI, Theorem 3.5 that given a product of riemannian manifolds $M\times N$ with $M$ of constant sectional curvature and $N$ flat, the isometry group of $M\times N$ decomposes as a direct product, $ {\rm Iso }(M)\times {\rm Iso} (N).$ The following result gives us the isometry groups of finite volume quotients of $\H^2 \times \R$ (see Theorem \ref{teo:hyperbolic-fibration-isometry-group} for another proof):